-Option Exercises and Stock Vested
+2010 Option Exercises and Stock Vested

 The following table provides information on our named executive officers' equity awards that vested in 2010.
-These awards were granted in the form of profit units in Kosmos Energy Holdings and will be converted into common shares in connection with this offering.
-The number of shares and value realized in the table assume solely for this purpose that this conversion had occurred as of the vesting date of the interests (based on an assumed initial public offering price of \$ per common share, the midpoint of the estimated public offering price on the cover page of this prospectus).
+These awards were granted in the form of profit units in Kosmos Energy Holdings and will be exchanged for common shares in connection with this offering.
+The number of shares and value realized in the table assume solely for this purpose that this exchange had occurred as of the vesting date of the interests (based on the initial public offering price set forth on the cover page of this prospectus).

-Option A wards Stock Awards
+Option Aw ards Stock Awards

-Number of Shares Acquired on Value Realized Number of Shares Acquired on Value Realized
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

-Exercise on Exercise Vesting on Vesting

-Name (#) (\$) (#) (\$)

 James C.

-Musselman
+Musselman 4,386,966 78,965,388

 W. Greg

-Dunlevy
+Dunlevy 716,118 12,890,128

 Brian F.

-Maxted
+Maxted 1,074,184 19,335,307

 William S.

-Hayes
+Hayes 92,468 1,664,421